GoogleChrome/developer.chrome.com/site/en/blog/infinite-scroller/index.md

 ---

-TL;DR: Re-use your DOM elements and remove the ones that are far away from the viewport.
+**Summary:** Re-use your DOM elements and remove the ones that are far away from the viewport.
 Use placeholders to account for delayed data.
 Here’s a [demo][Infscroller Demo] and the [code][Infscroller Code] for the infinite scroller.